-At Vantage Point, we understand that mental illness is a complex diagnosis, often accompanied by co-occurring disorders that can further complicate care.
-That is why we utilize a multidisciplinary approach to treatment that ensures all needs are identified and met during initial assessments and during ongoing treatment team assessments.
-When you come to us for help, we’ll constantly evaluate ways we can help you, what works and what doesn’t, and alter your individualized treatment plan as needed to ensure you’re getting the most out of your stay with us as possible.
+At Vantage Point in Fayetteville, we understand that mental illness is a complex diagnosis, often accompanied by co-occurring disorders that can further complicate care.
+That is why we utilize a multidisciplinary approach to treatment at our center that ensures all needs are identified and met during initial assessments and during ongoing treatment team assessments.
+When you come to our mental health center for help, we’ll constantly evaluate ways we can help you, what works and what doesn’t, and alter your individualized treatment plan as needed to ensure you’re getting the most out of your stay with us as possible.
 At Vantage Point, we do everything we can to ensure your continued success long after you leave our doors.

 Treatment Options Offered at Vantage Point

-When you first come to us for treatment for your intermittent explosive disorder, our expert team of assessment personnel will work hard to put together the assessments that will help us most learn about you and help you fully engage in your care.
-Medical assessments are performed to make sure you’re not struggling with any medical-related problems caused by your IED while psychiatric evaluations will diagnose and begin treatment for any co-occurring, comorbid mental health disorders such as anxiety or depression.
-We’ll take the results of these examinations and your treatment team will work with you and your loved ones to create a plan of care for your stay with us that meets your ongoing treatment needs.
+When you first come to our mental health center for treatment for your intermittent explosive disorder, our expert team of assessment personnel will work hard to put together the assessments that will help us most learn about you and help you fully engage in your care.
+Medical assessments are performed at our center to make sure you’re not struggling with any medical-related problems caused by your IED while psychiatric evaluations will diagnose and begin treatment for any co-occurring, comorbid mental health disorders such as anxiety or depression.
+We’ll take the results of these examinations and your treatment team will work with you and your loved ones to create a plan of care for your stay at our center that meets your ongoing IED treatment needs.

 Medication is often used in the management of intermittent explosive disorder.
 While there are no specific medications used for IED, there are a number of drugs your treatment team may use to help you manage your IED.
 These may include antianxiety agents, antidepressants, anticonvulsants, and mood stabilizers.
 These medications may also help to manage any co-occurring mental health disorders such as bipolar disorder or depression.
-The usage of medication will be determined by you and your treatment team.
+The usage of medication for IED at our center will be determined by you and your treatment team.

 Individual therapy can help people who have intermittent explosive disorder learn the sorts of situations that may trigger explosive episodes and teach them appropriate responses to these situations.
 These sessions can help you learn to manage your anger and control your inappropriate responses.
 Your therapist can also suggest ways to mend some of the troubles IED has caused in your life.